Yomguithereal/mnemonist/README.md

 Mnemonist is a curated collection of data structures for the JavaScript language.

+It gathers classic data structures (think heap, trie etc.) as well as more exotic ones such as Buckhard-Keller trees etc.

 It strives at being:

 * As performant as possible for a high-level language.